canonical/vanilla-framework/templates/docs/base/code.md

 It is being replaced by the new [code snippet pattern](/docs/base/code#code-snippets).

-### Functionality

-Please copy the entire JS in the example, for copy to clipboard functionality.

 ### Numbered

 The code numbered pattern can be used when displaying large blocks of code to enable users to quickly reference a specific line.